ibm-cloud-docs/power-iaas/cli-release-notes.md

 copyright:
   years: 2019, 2026
-lastupdated: "2026-03-09"
+lastupdated: "2026-03-12"

 ---

 {{site.data.keyword.attribute-definition-list}}

-# Release notes
+# {{site.data.keyword.powerSysFull}} CLI change log
 {: #cli-release-notes}

-Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysFull}} CLI plug-in.
+In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.powerSysFull}} CLI plug-in.
-{: shortdesc}